Low-Dose Vaginal Estrogen for Dryness and Atrophy

 Why It Is Used

-Since women are now generally discouraged from using long-term hormone replacement therapy (HRT) because of health risks, low-dose vaginal estrogen is recommended for treating vaginal and urethral (genitourinary) dryness and weakening after menopause.
-Because it is low-dose and has a localized effect, it is thought to be a lower-risk treatment than HRT or estrogen alone (estrogen replacement therapy, ERT).
+Since women are now generally discouraged from using long-term hormone therapy (HT) because of health risks, low-dose vaginal estrogen is recommended for treating vaginal and urethral (genitourinary) dryness and weakening after menopause.
+Because it is low-dose and has a localized effect, it is thought to be a lower-risk treatment than HT or estrogen alone (estrogen therapy, or ET).
 Low-dose estrogen absorbed vaginally:

 How Well It Works

 You can expect noticeable improvement in vaginal dryness and sensitivity after a few weeks of vaginal estrogen treatment.
-You will likely continue treatment as long as you have symptoms.1
+You will likely continue treatment as long as you have symptoms.

 Side effects may include:

 Avoid using estrogen cream during sexual intercourse.
-A male sexual partner regularly exposed to estrogen cream can develop enlarged breasts.
+A male sex partner regularly exposed to estrogen cream can develop enlarged breasts.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)